splace/angle/README.md

 this modulus behaviour occurs fundamentally, so this type doesn't require/have its own maths operators.

-potentially a pattern for other similar problem-space types.
+potentially a pattern for other problem-space types with similar behaviour.

 Overview/docs: [![GoDoc](https://godoc.org/github.com/splace/angle?status.svg)](https://godoc.org/github.com/splace/angle)